nairuzabulhul/KeyPlexer/README.md

  [ ] Add colors to the server menu --linux

+# TODO:
+# Sanitize the loggs
+# Handle closing sockets properly
+# if the server disconnets (add another conduiton for that )
 # TO-DO
  [ ] Encrypt traffic accross the network using AES encryption